Stocks drop sharply as market eyes Fed, Ukraine tensions

 Jablonski said investors haven't rushed in to buy stocks during the recent decline.
 “Buying the dip” has been a hallmark of market optimism for much of the period following the financial crisis in 2008-2009.

-Technology stocks again led the broader decline in the market as investors shift money away from pricier stocks in anticipation of rising interest rates.
+Technology stocks led the decline.
 Higher rates make shares in high-flying tech companies and other expensive growth stocks relatively less attractive.

-Apple fell 3.1% and Microsoft shed 3.3%.
-Nvidia, a high-flier in 2021, fell 7.4% and is now down more than 26% in January.
-The technology sector is by far the biggest in the S&P 500 and is now down more than 14% so far this year.
+Apple fell 2.6% and Microsoft shed 2%.
+Nvidia fell 4.7% and is now down more than 24% in January.
+The technology sector is by far the biggest in the S&P 500 and is now down more than 12% so far this year.

 The market is waiting to hear from Federal Reserve policymakers after their latest meeting ends Wednesday.
 Some economists have expressed concern that the Fed is already moving too late to combat high inflation.